Peter Charleton: Legal career

-He worked as senior counsel for the Morris Tribunal into allegations of corruption in the Donegal division of the Garda Síochána.
+He worked as senior counsel for the Morris Tribunal into allegations of corruption in Donegal and other divisions of the Garda Síochána.
 He was joined by Paul McDermott SC and Anthony Barr.
 He left the Morris Tribunal two years before it finished to take up an appointment to the High Court.

-Charleton has also represented the State in cases before the European Court of Justice.
+Judge Charleton has also represented the State in cases before the European Court of Justice.

 He is the author of a number books on criminal law and has also published on family and constitutional law, copyright, extradition and judicial review.
+His book on the nature of evil came out in 2006, Lies in a Mirror.
 He lectured in the King's Inns in the law of tort between 1982 and 1984, Trinity College Dublin in criminal law between 1986 and 1988, Fordham University, The University of Washington, and China University of Political Science and Law.
 He is also an adjunct professor of criminal law and criminology at University of Galway and regularly delivers lectures there.

 He was Chairman of the National Archives of Ireland Advisory Council from 2011 to 2016, an unpaid position.

 Judicial career

 High Court

 He was appointed as a Judge of the High Court in December 2006, and assigned to the Commercial Court from 2010.
 In 2014 he criticised a firm of stockbrokers for taking risks with the personal fortune of a person with special needs.
 As a judge of the Central Criminal Court, in a case called The People (DPP) v WD he introduced sentencing bands for rape cases and followed this up with supervision of the Judicial Researchers Office to produce sentencing guidelines for a range of serious indictable crime.
+Sentencing guidelines are now a feature of Irish law.
+Other cases of note include James Elliot Construction Ltd v Irish Asphalt Ltd and Others [2011] IEHC 338, where, after a lengthy trial on liability for a building’s ruination, the plaintiff was granted €1,000,000.00 on account of damages and €500,000.00 towards costs, and Weston Ltd v An Bord Pleanála [2010] IEHC 255, where it was held that An Bord Pleanála lawfully refused planning permission for six new hangars at Weston Executive Airport, affirming that preventing intensification of use is a core principle of sustainable planning in line with global norms on controlling airport expansion in sensitive greenbelt zones.
+In the realm of intellectual property law, Charleton also had to decide in the case of Ivax v Glaxo 2008 No. 3PAP on whether combining two known asthma drugs, salmeterol and fluticasone, into a single inhaler involved an inventive step or was an obvious development, and thus whether Glaxo’s patent for Seretide was valid, finding that ultimately it was not as the subject matter of the patent was not patentable.

+Charleton was also the first judge from the common law tradition to impose graduated restrictions on internet copyright violations.

 He has also acted as an ad hoc judge of the European Court of Human Rights.